pcm32/metabolomics-workflows-course/run-individual-tools.md

 Then you can see the contents of the file by pressing on the eye icon to the right of the file name.
 We can now execute the following tool, midcor, which will correct the isotopologues obtained from the MS data by ramid.

+## 2.2.3 Run midcor

 Click again on the Fluxomics title under PHENOMENAL H2020 TOOLS.
 Click now on `midcor`, which will show again the dashboard for that tool.
 Now we need to pair the previous tools output with midcor.
 For that, make sure that the field `input1` is paired to `Isotopologues file` as in the screenshot below.
 Then press **Execute**.

 ![](images_workflows/midcor.png)

 You should see the `Corrected isotopologues file` appear first grey and then turn to green, signalling is ready.

 This illustrates how two tools are called in tandem.
 Now we will proceed to actually build a workflow with these tools and some others.
+Please got back now to the [main tutorial page](README.md) and go to the next step, point 2.3.